 The REM statement is used to insert remarks (comments) in a program.
 REM may contain any textual information.
 It has no effect when encountered in execution; however, its line number may be used as the argument of a GOTO or GOSUB statement.
+Note that in Evaluation BASIC, the textual information of the REM statement should not exceed 70 characters, or else an error will result.
 Tail remarks may also be inserted into a program by separating the remark field from the statement field by an exclamation point (!).
 For additional information on tail remarks, refer to Section 3.4.4.

-10 REM THIS IS A COMMENT 100 REM CHECK FOR X=0
+- 10 REM THIS IS A COMMENT - 100 REM CHECK FOR X=0